stacs-srg/valipop/README.md

 ### Via Java

-To run ValiPop with its JAR file, the following need to be installed:
+To run ValiPop from the release JAR file, the following need to be installed:

 - Java 21 or higher
 - [R 4.4.2 or higher](https://cran.r-project.org/)